 In order to check the reliability of the WTD method in estimating the area of blocking events, we compute that area by another approach relying on the DG index to identify blocking events, as done by Nabizadeh et al. (2019).
-As indicated in subsection 3.4, the latter events will be denoted DG-blocking events; for clarity, in this section, the blocking events identified by the WTD will be denoted WTD-blocking events.
-We apply the DG method to compute the area of those DG-blocking days that belong to the WTD-blocking events (see subsection 3.4).
-Despite the number of these DG-blocking days may not match with the duration of the respective WTD-blocking events, we find that the two quantities generally agree (Figure S6).
+As indicated in Sect.
+3.4, the latter events will be denoted DG-blocking events; for clarity, in this section, the blocking events identified by the WTD will be denoted WTD-blocking events.
+We apply the DG method to compute the area of those DGblocking days that belong to the WTD-blocking events (see Sect.
+3.4).
+Despite the fact that the number of these DGblocking days may not match with the duration of the respective WTD-blocking events, we find that the two quantities generally agree (Fig. S6).

-The blocking areas resulted from the WTD method and the DG method are compared in Figure 7.
+The blocking areas resulting from the WTD method and the DG method are compared in Fig. 7.
 These areas are linearly correlated with statistical significance in all periods, the slopes of the linear regression being around 0.70 or larger (in SSP5).

-280 Therefore, the size of the blocking events identified via the WTD is in agreement with the size of the blocking events identified via the DG index.
+Therefore, the size of the blocking events identified via the WTD is in agreement with the size of the blocking events identified via the DG index.